shreyas07-master/Conveyor-belt-in-Robotics-and-automation/README.md

 In AMR-based automation, conveyor belts act as:

-Load transfer mechanisms
+A. Load transfer mechanisms

-Sorting and buffering units
+B. Sorting and buffering units

-Mobile material handling platforms
+C. Mobile material handling platforms

 2. Role of Conveyor Belts in AMR Systems